-G98.1 - Initial Point Return: Specifies that an advanced drilling canned cycle end at the initial Z level.
+G98.1 - Initial Point Return: Specifies that a canned cycle end at the initial Z level.
 The machine will also return to the initial point before a rapid move to the next position.
 Initial point return is useful for avoiding steps in parts or fixture clamps without adding a significant amount of cycle time.
 See figure 981-1.

-Figure 981-1: Initial and Retract point return for advanced drilling cycles
+Figure 981-1: Initial and R point return setting.